MichaelGrafnetter/DSInternals/Documentation/PowerShell/Get-AzureADUserEx.md

 #>
 ```

 Displays info about Azure AD users with key credentials.
+Authentication is handled by the AzureAD module.

 ### Example 2
 ```powershell